zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/inquiring/README.md

 LIST BOOK_SALES INQUIRING
 ```

-a default listing is generated, but the item ID's a prompted for, with a <Return> ending the query.
+a default listing is generated, but the item ID's are prompted for, with a \<Return\> ending the query.

 ```
 BOOK_SALES      Sale Date..
 SURNAME.............
 FORENAME............
 TITLE_ID QTY PRICE GIFT Title...............
 Author Name.........